operator-framework/operator-controller/docs/project/olmv1_roadmap.md

 - Migration scripting is provided to mass-convert existing installed extensions (“Subscription” / “OperatorGroup” objects) on existing clusters to the new OLM 1.0 model assuming they are compatible

 - Extension authors that are also SRE/Managed PaaS administrators are incentivized to make their extension compatible with the requirements of OLM 1.0 to reap the operational benefits

-# TODO
-- Definition of "extension"
-- Does OLM become ELM?
-Does this provide of provisioning bundles that do not add APIs?